China's 'flash boys' hedge funds eye end to hiatus

 Without adequate protection, these funds’ ability to deliver positive returns regardless of the wider market’s performance - a key selling point for flash boys’ clients - was sharply weakened.

-Underscoring authorities’ changing attitude towards derivatives’ role in market downturns, the securities regulator made the rare move in November of exonerating three brokerages previously accused of funding short-selling activities during the 2015 market crash. )
+Underscoring authorities’ changing attitude toward derivatives’ role in market downturns, the securities regulator made the rare move in November of exonerating three brokerages previously accused of funding short-selling activities during the 2015 market crash.)

 Over the past year, China also allowed high-profile global hedge funds such as Bridgewater Associates, Man Group and Winton Capital to operate in China’s capital markets, where foreign participants are predominately traditional, long-only players.